-10 about the temperatures above Lauder is the ERA5 reanalysis which is used to calculate a diurnal temperature cycle.
+One source of knowledge about the temperatures above Lauder is the ERA5 reanalysis which is used to calculate a diurnal temperature cycle.
 This diurnal cycle builds the foundation for the SASBE presented here, i.e. the SASBE converges towards the ERA5 diurnal cycle in the absence of any other sources of data.
 However, the upper-air site at Lauder, New Zealand, performs weekly radiosondes launches.
 The temperature anomaly of the radiosonde measurement with respect to the ERA5 diurnal cycle is calculated and, around the launch time of the radiosonde, the temperature SASBE diverts from the diurnal cycle towards the observed temperature.
-At the exact time of the measurement, the SASBE adapts the measured value, and with further time difference to the measurement relax back to the diurnal cycle.
 The persistence (autocorrelation) of temperature anomalies can be used to determine how fast the SASBE converges towards the diurnal cycle.
-At the exact time of the radiosonde measurement, the autocorrelation function is 1, i.e. the measurement is perfectly correlated with itself.
-With further time difference the autocorrelation decreases and the SASBE converges towards the diurnal cycle.
+At the exact time of the radiosonde measurement, the autocorrelation function is 1, i.e. the measurement is perfectly correlated with itself, which implies that the SASBE adapts the measured value.
+With further time difference, the autocorrelation decreases and the SASBE converges towards the diurnal cycle.